804.3 Course Fees

-- Submit the completed form to the Business Services by February 15 of each odd- numbered
+- Submit the completed form to the Business Services by the end of Fall semester of

-year.
-The Business Services will then submit the request to the Board of Regents
+each even-numbered year.
+Business Services will then submit the request to the MSU

 - Beginning with the semester following BOR approval, the approved fees will be assessed